OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 ### Moving BLOB data

-Most of the BLOB data stored on the file system can be copied to the new location prior to the outage window.
-In addition, you can make sure your Octopus Deploy instance can see that shared location by running a test script to create and delete a file.
+Most of the BLOB data (task logs, artifacts, packages, etc) stored on the file system can be copied to the new location prior to the outage window.
+Doing so will reduce the amount of copying you have to do during the outage windows.
+In addition, you can make sure your Octopus Deploy instance can use that shared location by running a test script to create and delete a file.

 - Provision the shared storage folder.
 - If you are going to create a symbolic link to that shared folder, do that now.